korlibs/docker-wine-openjdk-gradle-kotlin-native/README.md

 ## docker-wine-openjdk-gradle-kotlin-native

-This container includes gradle, openjdk and wine in a single image and provides some useful things to compile windows libraries and executables of Kotlin/Native projects.
+This container includes gradle, openjdk and wine in a single image and provides some useful things to compile windows and linux libraries and executables of Kotlin/Native projects.

 This docker is built automatically here: <https://hub.docker.com/r/soywiz/kotlin-native-win/>